manu-07-ela/LAPR2_ISEP/docs/SprintB/SprintA/FURPS.md

 ### _Authentication_
 - All those who wish to use the application must be authenticated with a password holding seven alphanumeric characters, including three capital letters and two digits.

-### _Help_
-- The accuracy of the prediction models should be analysed and documented in the application user manual (in the annexes) that must be delivered with the application.

-- All algorithms implemented should be documented in the annexes of user manual.

-- The time complexity analysis of the algorithms should be properly documented in the application user manual (in the annexes) that must be delivered with the application.

 ________
 ## Usability